-- To agree and recommend to the Board NALA's risk policy and risk management framework and frequency for review - To ensure that appropriate procedures are in place for identifying and mitigating the significant risks to which the organisation is exposed 180
+- Agree and recommend to the Board NALA's risk policy and risk management framework and frequency for review - Ensure that appropriate procedures are in place for identifying and mitigating the significant risks to which the organisation is exposed

-- To annually review and recommend NALA's risk register to the Board for approval to ensure that the risks identified are still relevant and that they are being adequately managed - To investigate any financial or administrative matter which may put NALA at risk - To annually review NALA's insurance policies to ensure that adequate cover is in place - To ensure that the organisation has adequate procedures in place in relation to complaints mechanisms and protected disclosures and that these policies are both appropriately implemented and effective
+- Annually review and recommend NALA's risk register to the Board for approval to ensure that the risks identified are still relevant and that they are being adequately managed - · Investigate any financial or administrative matter which may put NALA at risk - Annually review NALA's insurance policies to ensure that adequate cover is in place - Ensure that the organisation has adequate procedures in place in relation to complaints mechanisms and protected disclosures and that these policies are both appropriately implemented and effective.

-The Literacy & Staff Policies and Governance Sub-committee is responsible for advising the Board on staff policies and procedures, the composition and skills of the Board, and appropriate succession planning within the Board and within NALA.
-Responsibility for advising the Board on all other matters of compliance rests with the Audit, Risk and Finance Sub-Committee.
+The Literacy and Staff Policies, and Governance Subcommittee (LSPG) is responsible for advising the Board on staff policies and procedures, the composition and skills of the Board, and appropriate succession planning within the Board and within NALA.
+Responsibility for advising the Board on all other matters of compliance rests with the ARF.